0000marcell/figma2react/README.md

 ```
 you can use any name

-## create configuration file in the root of the project
+## create the configuration file in the root of the project
 ```
   cd test-figma2react
   touch .figma2react